 The GINGER program includes four main components, targeted to both early-career researchers as well as academic and research institutions:

 (1) Research Fellow Virtual Classrooms and Workshops: A series of virtual courses and workshops focusing on the state of science in genetics research, genetic analyses, epidemiology, scientific and grant writing, mentoring and building a research program.
 This is targeted to a select group of early-career research fellows, known as the GINGER Fellows.
 The current program lasts four years.

-- Virtual coursework: Weekly virtual training and mentoring sessions to follow the progress of projects and learn from renowned researchers in the field of neuropsychiatric epidemiology and genetics.
+(2) Research Fellow Mentoring: Mentoring sessions to follow the progress of projects and learn from renowned researchers in the field of neuropsychiatric epidemiology and genetics.
 This is targeted to the GINGER Fellows.

-(3) Collaborative, institutions skills training programs: Onsite skills-based training taught at each collaborating institution, open to a larger audience, including graduate students, fellows, research assistants and project managers.
+(3) Collaborative, institutions skills training programs: Onsite skills-based trainings taught at each collaborating institution that are open to a larger audience, including graduate students, fellows, research assistants, and project managers.